rbalahadia/grafana-prometheus/README.md

 How to run it in your local/server:
 1. Clone the latest version
 2. Update Docker/grafana_prometheus.yml for default username and password of Grafana.
-3. Install the Grafana + Prometheus server  and node_exporter in local machine.
+3. Install the Grafana + Prometheus server  and node_exporter in local machine.<br>
    command: ansible-playbook -i hosts Grafana-prometheus.yml --tag local
 4. Check localhost:3000 to access the Grafana console via browser.
 5. Check localhost:9090 to access prometheus console via browser.